PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Convergence tests

+First, we investigate the mass convergence of our results by comparing the \textsc{PNG-UNIT} results with those of the lower-resolution \textsc{LR-UNIT} simulations.
+Our methodology is the same as in Section \ref{sec:bphifnl_vs_b1}, and we assume $\sigma_{F+M}$ errors.

 The upper panel of \autoref{fig:bphi_convergence} compares the values of \bp derived from the $4096^3$-particle simulations with those from the \textsc{LR-UNIT} simulations.
 The \bp values agree for bins with $M_{\rm halo} \gtrsim 20 m_{\rm part, LR}$.
-Below this threshold, the mass function from the \textsc{LR-UNIT} simulations drops as the we cannot resolve such small haloes (\autoref{fig:2_halo_mass_function}).
-This drop in halo numbers affects not only the abundances but also the clustering, as demonstrated by the sudden change in \bp.
-Thus, we prove that $20$ particles is an adequate minimum threshold for the halo mass considered for our simulations.
+Below this threshold, the mass function from the \textsc{LR-UNIT} simulations drops as we cannot resolve such light halos (\autoref{fig:2_halo_mass_function}).
+This drop in the abundance of halos also affects the clustering, as demonstrated by the sudden change in \bp.
+Thus, we prove that the limit of $20$ particles is an adequate minimum threshold for the halo mass considered for our simulations.

-The universality relation ($p=1$) is shown as a solid pink line in \autoref{fig:bphi_convergence}, assuming the $b_1$ values from the fits of the \textsc{PNG-UNITsims} to the corresponding mass resolution.
-This is required as there is not a direct theoretical relation between \bp and the halo mass.
-In order to extend the relation beyond the mass resolution from the N-body simulations, we have also used the theoretical values for $b_1(M)$ derived using \citet{Tinker_2010} for each bin in halo mass, given the simulation cosmology.
-This is shown as dashed pink lines in \autoref{fig:bphi_convergence}.
-The two {\it universality relations} are consistent between them.
+The universality relation ($p=1$) is shown as a solid pink line in \autoref{fig:bphi_convergence}, assuming the $b_1$ values from the fits of the \textsc{PNG-UNIT} to the corresponding mass resolution.
+To extend the relation beyond the mass resolution of the N-body simulations, we have also used the theoretical values for $b_1(M)$ derived using \citet{Tinker_2010} for each bin in halo mass, given the simulation cosmology.
+This extrapolation is shown as dashed pink lines in the upper panel of \autoref{fig:bphi_convergence}.
+These two lines are consistent with each other.